aingthawan/swdev01_group/1-1raspVM.md

-# Module 1.
-Exploring Raspberry Pi OS.
+# 1.1) Install/Run Raspberry Pi OS
 This is how I install and run Raspberry Pi os on Virtual machine (VM).
-Unfortunately I don't have the opportunuty to use the real hardware or the real Raspberry Pi board, So in this blog will only contain how I install and set up the Raspberry Pi os on VM.
 ![raspbianlogo](PIC_raspVM/raspbian.png)

 ## What is Raspberry pi OS?